New: 100+ health biomarkers for $190

 Avoid foods high in sodium

 Potassium-rich foods don’t cancel out a high-sodium diet; but they work better when sodium is also reduced.
-The two biggest sodium offenders are Processed and packaged foods (a single serving of canned soup can have 800–1,200 mg of sodium).
-Deli meats and cured products (three slices of deli turkey averages 500–700 mg of sodium).
+The two biggest sodium offenders are processed and packaged foods and deli meats.
+A single serving of canned soup can have 800–1,200 mg of sodium.
+Three slices of deli turkey averages 500–700 mg of sodium.

 If cutting sodium directly feels difficult, adding potassium first changes the ratio.
-Many people find it easier to add foods than to restrict them — and the cardiovascular math works either way.
+Many people find it easier to add foods than to restrict them.
+The cardiovascular math works either way.

 A warning on potassium supplements